NeuralClassifier/ReusabilityRate_ML/README.md

 ```
 conda install -c conda-forge jupyterlab
 ```
-or using pip:
+* or using pip:
 ```
 pip install jupyterlab
 ```

-Then, you need to clone this directory on your local machine's working direcoty.
-Also you can open each of the notebooks in Google colab and use their resources.
+Then, it would help if you cloned this directory on your local machine's working directory.
+Also, you can open each of the notebooks in Google collab and use their resources.
 ## Docker
-We also provide a docker verson of our artifact that you can be sure of runtime environment compatibility!
+We also provide a docker version of our artifact that you can be sure of runtime environment compatibility!
-In order to use our docker image, clone the docker branch:
+To use our docker image, clone the docker branch:
 ```
 git clone -b docker https://github.com/NeuralClassifier/ReusabilityRate_ML.git
 ```